austinmama/vsrx/failover.md

 5. Login to the other vSRX gateway of your pair.
 Enter into CLI mode by again executing the command `cli` and then verify that the console output shows as `primary`.

 **NOTE:** When you enter CLI mode in your Juniper vSRX gateway device, the output will show as `primary` from the control plane perspective.
-Always check the `show chasis cluster status` output to determine which gateway device is primary from data plane perspective.
+Always check the `show chassis cluster status` output to determine which gateway device is primary from data plane perspective.
 Refer to [vSRX Default Configuration](vsrx-default-config.html) to learn more about redundancy groups, as well as the control and data planes.